Undo and Redo

 OnUndoHistoryChangeListener to the

-- The entire implementation is still kept internal within the framework, meaning developers can’t access the data regarding each specific edit or create their own.
+- The entire implementation is still kept internally within the framework, meaning developers can’t access the data regarding each specific edit, nor can they create their own.
 More and more things will be exposed in upcoming versions.

 - The undo history state restoration works by restoring the instance of the fragment rather than serializing it.
 This means that if you destroy the fragment when the configuration changes, you will lose the history.